rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

 In short, the exit event of a given parent container must only close those sections that remain to be open by the time the parent container is being exited.
-All other independent inner sections can and will be ignored.
+All other closed independent inner sections can and will be ignored (i.e those are no longer relevant).

 Because of that, all relevant sections are part of the current section sequence.
 Furthermore, and because all those sections are subsections to the section, with